 Under the DMCA, copyright owners have the right to notify Charter if they believe that a Charter customer has infringed on the copyright owner's work(s).
 If Charter receives a notice from a copyright owner alleging a customer has committed copyright infringement, Charter will notify the customer of the alleged infringement.
 (No personal customer information is shared with the copyright owner unless required by law.)

-If Charter receives more than one notice alleging copyright infringement on the customer's part, the customer may be deemed a "repeat copyright infringer."
-Charter is obligated to terminate the accounts of repeat copyright infringers.
+If Charter receives more than one notice of copyright infringement on the customer's part, the customer may be deemed a "repeat copyright infringer."
+Charter reserves the right to terminate the accounts of repeat copyright infringers.

 For additional information, please refer to the Acceptable Use Policy.